ciphermenial/ciphermenial.github.io/_posts/2023-05-05-jellyfin-gpu-passthrough.md

 ### Configure Jellyfin Container

-First you need to discover the id number of the GPU.
+First you need to discover the pci address of the GPU.
 That is done by running the following.

 `sudo lshw -C display`